EGI-Federation/documentation/content/en/users/cloud-compute/ec3/portal/_index.md

    ![Configure of the cluster nodes](ec3-nodes.png)

-1. **Cluster’s size and name**: the name of the cluster and the maximum number of nodes of the cluster, without including the front-end.
+1. **Cluster’s size and name**: the name of the cluster and the maximum number of nodes of the cluster, without including the frontend.
 This value indicates the maximum number of working nodes that the cluster can scale.
-   Initially, the cluster is created with the front-end and only one working
+   Initially, the cluster is created with the frontend and only one working
    node: the other working nodes are powered on on-demand.

    ![Select the maximum number of nodes](ec3-size.png)